-Dance artist, educator, choreographer, and arts facilitator Rachel Dodson resides in the Pacific Northwest where she offers studio courses in contemporary modern, classical ballet, improvisation and Progressing Ballet Technique to both pre-professional and recreational students.
-Her community-based classes welcome participants of all levels and encourage both novice and seasoned movers to experience diverse movement practices and somatic modalities.
-Current creative pursuits are driven by deepening dialogue and communal action towards equitable conversations in art making and movement events.
+Rachel Dodson is a dance artist, educator, choreographer and arts facilitator situated in the Pacific Northwest where she serves as Director of Moscow Movement Arts Center and Co-Derector of Bryra Movement Collective.
+Offering studio courses to pre-professional and recreational students, she also offers community-based classes welcoming both novice and seasoned movers to experience diverse movement practices and somatic modalities while deepening dialogue and communal action towards equitable conversations in art-making and movement.

 Dodson holds a Master of Fine Arts in Dance with an emphasis in somatic movement The Alexander Technique from the University of Colorado Boulder 2017 and a Bachelor of Fine Arts in Dance with an emphasis in Choreography from the University of California Irvine 2007, She holds additional certificates in Women and Gender Studies and College Teaching from the University of Colorado Boulder and The Healthy Dance Practice certificate from SAFE in Dance International and in 2019 she added a teacher certification in the four tiered program Progressing Ballet Technique with Marie Walton-Mahon.

 Dodson's research lives at the intersection of somatic theory and social phenomena--examining the cultural influence on the body and its causal relationship to both self-identity and community identities.
 She was recently commissioned by artsIDAHO and the National Endowment for the Arts to produce a screendance inspired by original scholarly research using queer theoretical framework to analyze media perpetuation of sex-based binaries.